-The Covid-19 pandemic has had a significant effect on the operations of the SRA, as it has on the legal profession and society as a whole.
-However, in spite of the disruption of increased home-working, our reviewers have not detected any diminution in the customary high standards of complaint handling at the SRA.
+This is the second reporting year in which Covid-19 pandemic has been with us, and I am pleased to report that all of the remote working arrangements put in place last year have continued to operate effectively.
+Undoubtedly the continuing disruption will have had an impact on individual team members, but it is to their credit that, once again, our reviewers have not detected any diminution in the customary high standards of complaint handling at the SRA.

 The number of complaints referred to us still represents a remarkably small proportion of the SRA's overall caseload, and those complaints which we do see are invariably accompanied by very thorough and considered responses from the SRA Corporate Complaints Team.
+I would like to acknowledge their work and thank them for their cooperation and assistance.